-Any student who feels that he/she is being harassed should immediately contact the Coordinator for Nondiscrimination, the principal or any other staff member.
+Any student who feels that he/she is being harassed should immediately contact the principal or any other staff member.
 Any student who observes an incident of harassment should report the harassment to a school employee, whether or not the victim files a complaint.